AztecProtocol/aztec-packages/docs/docs/reference/developer_references/privacy_considerations.md

 ### Crossing the public -> private boundary

 If a public function sends a message to be consumed by a private function, the act of consuming that message might be leaked if not following recommended patterns.
-See [here](smart_contract_reference/portals/inbox.md) for more details.

 ### Timing of transactions